 It happened more than once.

-Um I think it's rather Jennifer, I think it's rather common.
+Jennifer, I think it's rather common.

-In terms of trying to understand it.
+It's been a phenomenon people talk about forever in terms of trying to understand it.

-She stayed in a relationship for years with a guy that choked her, threw up against the wall, it got worse and worse.
+She stayed in a relationship for years with a guy that choked her, threw her up against the wall.

-She wrote um or explained why she stayed in the relationship, and it it a lot of it is guilt, a lot of it is self-blame, a lot of it is is fear of what else is out there if you abandon that relationship.
+A lot of it is fear of what else is out there if you abandon that relationship.

 Relationships are important to a lot of people.

-And if the guys are prevented from earning money because they get suspended, the the women aren't going to admit it.
+And if the guys are prevented from earning money because they get suspended, the women aren't going to admit it.

-Then if you're not going to do anything about it, you have no right to complain about it.
+If you're not going to do anything about it, you have no right to complain about it.

 You either be part of the solution or part of the problem.

-Okay, now we have just had something provocative stated here on the EIB network, and not by me.
+Okay, now we have just had something provocative stated here on the EIB network and not by me.

 Sorry.